deleAIst/deleAIst/README.md

           Aside to my studies I develop deep learning models for a company manufacture special purpose machinery.\n

-      I am passionate about the combined application of robotics and artificial intelligence and have a professional background in the field of mechatronics.""
+          I am passionate about the combined application of robotics and artificial intelligence and have a professional background in the field of mechatronics."
-}```
+}